white-cat-tech/BDStokz/README.md

 ## Contact Us

 Have questions or need assistance?
 We're here to help.
-Feel free to contact our support team at [jahinabrar5@gmail.com](mailto:jahinabrar5@gmail.com).
+Feel free to contact our support team at [rleyayna@digiwr.com](mailto:rleyayna@digiwr.com).

 ## Disclaimer

-BDStokz is a college project and not intended for actual stock trading.
+white-cat-tech is a college project and not intended for actual stock trading.
 Use it for educational and experimental purposes only.

-⭐ <a class="github-button" href="https://github.com/mrtaz77/BDStokz" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star mrtaz77/BDStokz on GitHub">Star Our Repository</a>
+⭐ <a class="github-button" href="https://github.com/white-cat-tech/BDStokz" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star white-cat-tech/BDStokz on GitHub">Star Our Repository</a>